rooprg/python_api_challenge_weatherpy_vacationpy/README.md

 (Provide clear instructions on how to interact with the visualizations, such as how to run the code or access the visualizations)

-Citations:
+**(8) Citations:**

-(1) .copy().
+(a) .copy().
 (2023, April 2).
 Retrieved from https://www.codecademy.com/resources/docs/pandas/dataframe/copy/

-(2) Xpert Learning Assistant:
+(b) Xpert Learning Assistant:

-    (a) question about requesting metrics units from https://openweathermap.org/api
+    (i) question about requesting metrics units from https://openweathermap.org/api

-    (b) question about how to define a function
+    (ii) question about how to define a function

-    (c) question about changing map plot colors
+    (iii) question about changing map plot colors

-    (d) questions about visualizing json response and diagnosing issues when no hotels were being identified for VacationPy exercise
+    (iv) questions about visualizing json response and diagnosing issues when no hotels were being identified for VacationPy exercise